Makoq/Makoq/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Bytedance
+- 🔭 I’m currently working in Bytedance
 - 🌱 I’m currently learning FE & Go
 - 👯 I’m looking to collaborate on something creative.
 - 🤔 I’m looking for help with ...